-Murder, assault, rape, robbery, theft (including livestock and game), arson, trespassing, unlawful land occupation and intimidation continues after the Commando system was phased out.
+Murder, assault, rape, robbery, theft (including livestock and game), arson, trespassing, unlawful land occupation, and intimidation continues after the Commando system was phased out.

 The sector policing system was not implemented properly.
 It does not offer farmers a worthy alternative.
 This leads to the situation regarding rural safety to worsen even more.

 The negative impact of the Firearms Control Act weakens the defensibility of farmers whilst implicating an unacceptable approach to private ownership.
-The cost involved in renewing of firearm licences and all it entails is as unacceptable.
+The cost involved in renewing of firearm licenses and all it entails is as unacceptable.

 TLU SA accepts that the legal and responsible ownership of firearms is a critical element of private ownership.

 Apart from this, citizens have the right to protect property and life against any threats.

 Accordingly, TLU SA will consider any legal course to have owners of licensed firearms to hold onto their firearms.